 However, though I began to incorporate protein into my regimen and felt a great improvement in the strength of my hair and saw my curl pattern return, I still slept in deep conditioners often.
 Now, the thing is, I didn’t do this to get any additional benefits, rather, I would sleep in my conditioner out of sheer laziness.
 Sometimes, I’m tired and I just don’t feel like washing it out.

-But then, this fall, I read two very interesting and informative articles:
+But then, this fall, I read a very interesting and informative article:

 Deep Conditioning: Effect of Time and Temperature/Heat